The Healthcare Communitys Project to C-U-R-E Health Information

 As the founders of this community-based effort, we’re interested in, actively involved in, and passionate about healthcare, health information technology and health information exchange.
 Steven is a medical doctor and a highly regarded medical informaticist.
 Bob is a health information strategist, consultant, and award winning author.
 Individually, and as a team, we know a fair amount about the fields in which we operate.
 We know that information technology, properly designed and applied, can have an extraordinarily positive impact on health and wellness care.
 In that regard, we're very optimistic.

 But, we’re also very concerned.

-Our concern centers around the generally deplorable state of the health information technology (health IT) systems that the healthcare community uses to capture, update, report and exchange patients’ health information.
+Our concern centers around the generally deplorable state of the health information technology (health IT) systems that the healthcare community uses to capture, update, report and exchange (CURE) patients’ health information.
 Many are just plain horrible.
 Ineffective, standalone, kludgy, workflow-oblivious systems, and near-impenetrable organizational and enterprise information silos are the terms we have heard, and used ourselves, to describe the situations we see around us.
 You probably have direct experience with such systems.
-If you do, please read on.

 If the healthcare community is to actually realize the extraordinary potential of health IT– as a powerful enabler to help us achieve the goals of the Triple Aim − then clearly something must be done.
 We know that just idly sitting by and hoping things will get better will not work.
 We also know that failure, especially in this instance, is not a viable option.
 But, what are we to do?